There are three conditions for eligibility to the DGS

 Savings-based mortgages have accruing savings deposits.
 These savings deposits are netted against the mortgage debt when calculating the amount of compensation from the DGS.
 If the amount of mortgage debt exceeds the balance of the savings deposit, the savings deposit is subtracted from the debt and the account holder will not receive compensation from the DGS.
 Account holders will only receive compensation from the DGS for the remaining positive balance if their savings deposits exceed the amount of their mortgage debt, to a maximum of EUR 100,000.

-When determining the amount of compensation from the DGS, overdrafts on current accounts will be netted.
-Other debts of account holders to the bank will not be netted, e.g. personal loans.
-Suppose an account holder has a personal loan of EUR 50,000 and a savings deposit of EUR 150,000.
-If the bank goes bankrupt, the account holder will be compensated to an amount of EUR 100,000 from the DGS.
-The remaining amount of EUR 50,000 will not be compensated, but netted against the EUR 50,000 debt, cancelling the debt.
+When determining the amount of compensation from the Deposit Guarantee Scheme (DGS), other debts of account holders to the bank, such as personal loans, will not be netted.
+Suppose an account holder has a personal loan of EUR 50,000 and a savings deposit of EUR 140,000.
+In the event of a bank failure, the account holder will receive compensation amounting to EUR 100,000 from the DGS.
+The remaining EUR 40,000 will stay in the bank's bankruptcy estate.
+The account holder can then consult the receiver to determine how the residual claim of EUR 40,000 can be settled against the outstanding debt of EUR 50,000.

 Virtually all account holders can appeal to the DGS, but there are a few exceptions.